OpenUpSA/openupsa.github.io/README.md

 ## Deployment

-The site is served by github pages, so to deploy to production simply:
+The site is served by GitHub Pages, so to deploy to production simply:

     git push